 Best Quote: Randy: “What makes you the authority, bro?”

 Stephen Sondheim: “West Side Story, bro!
 Sweeney Todd, bro!”

 A quintessential episode for one of the show's best characters, Randy.
-He discovers that Broadway writers are in reality “just total bros, Sharon," and all write musicals to get women to give them blowjobs.
-Randy wants to join in the phone and writes his own number.
-The song his acting troupe performs, "Put that Heart to Work,” is one of the funniest in "South Park" history.
+He discovers that Broadway writers are in reality “just total bros, Sharon,” men who write musicals just for the groupie blowjobs.
+Randy wants to join the fun.
+He writes his own number.
+His acting troupe's effort, “Put that Heart to Work,” is one of the funniest in South Park history.